-What is an example of corporate social responsibility?
+What are examples of corporate social responsibility?

-1. Donations and sponsorships
+1. Donations and sponsorship

 2. Operational initiatives

-- consult community stakeholders about business decisions
+- Consult community stakeholders about business decisions.

-- improve workplace diversity, equity and inclusion
+- Improve workplace diversity, equity and inclusion.

-- enhance workplace health and safety
+- Enhance workplace health and safety.

 3. Strategic transformation